What Damages Could You Receive for a Motorcycle Accident?

 Selecting an attorney that you feel confident in representing your motorcycle accident claim takes reviewing the firm’s merits.
 Every case requires attention from an attorney who will go the extra mile to achieve success.
 At the Law Firm of Aaron A. Herbert, P.C., the attorneys will fight hard to protect each client’s right to compensation.
 Clients in Fort Worth choose us for a variety of reasons.

-- Aaron A. Herbert has more than 10 years of experience handling personal injury cases throughout the Dallas-Fort Worth area.
+- Aaron A. Herbert has more than 10 years of experience handling personal injury cases throughout the Fort Worth area.
 He has personally tried more than 50 cases in front of judges and juries.
 He has resolved thousands of cases pre-trial, achieving successful settlements without needing a full trial.
 Our firm focuses exclusively on personal injury law, giving us in-depth experience.

 - Success rate.
 Our lawyers have obtained hundreds of thousands of dollars in verdicts and settlements for clients over the years.
 They achieve successful results with a combination of aggressive negotiation, strong presentation of evidence, and a passion for justice.
 Thousands of clients have benefitted from our firm’s representation in the form of life-changing jury verdicts and insurance settlements.